-This course addresses developmentally appropriate scientific and mathematical pedagogy for young children in Pre-K through Third Grade.
+This course addresses developmentally appropriate scientific and mathematical pedagogy for young children in Pre-K through Third Grade including inclusion settings.
 Candidates focus on children's play, projects, and activities as opportunities for curriculum development.
-Candidates plan, implement and evaluate creative, integrative, and project-based learning experiences.
-The course includes a 15 hour field experience.
-Course Prerequisite or CO-Requisites: Completion of Phase I of Master of Arts Teaching Program in Early Childhood Education.
+Candidates plan, implement, provide modifications and evaluate creative, integrative, and project-based learning experiences.

 ECE 660 Observing and Understanding Young Children and Families II (3 Credits)

 This course will focus on the implementation of appropriate performance- based assessments developed with families in Part I (e.i.
 Observing and Understanding Young Children and Families I) of this two course sequence.
 The student will develop developmentally appropriate educational planning based on information from assessments and an understanding of developmental research and principles.

 Pre-Requisite(s): ECE 647 Observing and Understanding Young Children with Families I